ThunderingWest4/SortingAlgoVisualize/README.md

 # SortingAlgoVisualize
 Visualize Sorting Algorithms (written in python)

-at the mmt it only has insertion sort
+bogosort and insertion sort are here